pavansudeep/Instagram-Clone/README.md

-Created a instragram profile page using html and css only
+puuCreated a instragram profile page using html and css only